toolswatch/vFeed/README.rst

 Beta v0.4.8 build 2
 ---------
-* Added support to CWE schema v2.7 (http://cwe.mitre.org/)
+* Added full support to CWE schema v2.7 (http://cwe.mitre.org/).
+The appropriate tables has been updated to include the newest CWE-942 and CWE-943
 * Fixed map_cve_exploitdb table.
-The method get_edb returns exploit id, file link and URL link.
+The method get_edb has been also modified within different classes to return exploit id, file link and URL link.
+* vfeed.db updated accordingly to reflect the above minor changes.

 Beta v0.4.8
 ---------